Balramt/RDF_Extractor_Llama3/README.md

 # RDF_Extractor_Llama3

 `RDF_Extractor_Llama3`is a Python-based tool that uses a language model to extract and summarize RDF (Resource Description Framework) data.
-This tool leverages the `langchain` library and the `Ollama` model to parse RDF files and format the extracted triplets.
+This tool leverages the `langchain` library, `Ollama` tool and LLama3 model (meta-llama/Meta-Llama-3-8B) to parse RDF files and format the extracted triplets.

 ## Overview